 By contacting your broker and/or completing an online application form and providing the relevant financial worksheets.

-How long it takes to obtain:
+How long event CANCELLATION insurance takes to obtain:

-Generally 48 hours is needed as a minimum in order to obtain coverage
+Generally 48 hours is needed as a minimum in order to obtain coverage.

 The cost is generally calculated according to the gross revenue or costs/expenses, premiums therefore vary widely.
 Premiums are also dependent on such factors as whether the event is indoor/outdoor, and if outdoor, what type of protection is in place to negate the effects of the elements.
-Additional factors that affect the premium include whether an event is dependant on particular cast members or performers and if so, the age and health issues of the performer will need to be known.
+Additional factors that affect the premium include whether an event is dependent on particular cast members or performers and if so, the age and health issues of the performer will need to be known.
 Premiums are generally higher for this type of coverage as usually a “one time” event that doesn’t occur is a total loss.

 Click here to obtain a quotation: